 Role of Technology in Performance Management

-While this process can be executed using email and word docs, there are a number of tools available today that can automate this process (or a version of it).
+While this process can be executed using email and word docs, there are numerous tools available that can automate this process (or a version of it).
 The advantages of using a performance management platform to automate are many.

 Also, when you use a system, all of the notes that the employees and managers entered are stored in the same place and create a narrative of performance over time.
 This narrative is visible to upline leaders and HR.

 While there are many advantages to using technology to automate this process, don’t stop if you can’t get the funding for it.
 The goal is the conversation, not the technology.
 So, use the tools you have to make those conversations happen.

 - Frequency: In my opinion, four conversations a year is not nearly enough.
 However, you should always pursue progress over perfection.
-If you struggle today to get managers to have one performance meeting a year with each employee (which was the case where we designed the 4×4), then moving to four conversations a year is big progress.
+If you struggle today to get managers to have one performance management meeting a year with each employee (which was the case where we designed the 4×4), then moving to four conversations a year is big progress.
 In my experience, a conversation once per month has worked ideally.
 But, the frequency should be determined based on your organization’s needs and business.